-Dealing with proprietary formats for audio/video
+Dealing with proprietary A/V formats

-For situations like this, Reduct offers Human Services Import Support as part of our Enterprise Add-On.
-Our team can convert your proprietary files into standard formats that work seamlessly with Reduct.
+For situations like this, Reduct offers Human Services Import Support as anEnterprise Add-On.
+Our team can manually convert your proprietary files into standard formats that work seamlessly with Reduct.
 To learn more, contact sales@reduct.video.

-DS2 files (Olympus voice recorders)
+DS2 files (from Olympus voice recorders)

 DS2 is a proprietary format developed by Olympus.
 Many Olympus recorders let you switch to MP3, a standard format supported by Reduct.
 Olympus provides instructions for changing the recording format on models like the DS-9500, DS-9000, and DS-2600.
 There is also a guide that explains how to change the format using the Dictation Module or the Device Customization Program.

-G64x files (Genetec Security Center)
+G64x files (from Genetec Security Center)

 G64x (and G64) are proprietary surveillance formats from Genetec’s Security Center.